fluxcd/flagger/README.md

     * route all traffic to primary
     * scale to zero the canary deployment and mark it as failed
     * wait for the canary deployment to be updated (revision bump) and start over
-* increase canary traffic wight by 10% (step wight) till it reaches 100% (max weight)
+* increase canary traffic weight by 10% (step weight) till it reaches 100% (max weight)
     * halt rollout while canary request success rate is under the threshold
     * halt rollout while canary request duration P99 is over the threshold
     * halt rollout if the primary or canary deployment becomes unhealthy